x4dr/Fen/endworld/combat.md

 Then, the enemy defense from dodging, deflectors or cover is subtracted.

 If the attack value is still positive, the target is hit and damage calculation starts.
 The leftover attack value may increase damage depending on Weapon type
-Otherwise, cover may still be damaged, depending on the circumstances.
+Otherwise, cover may still be damaged.

 ---